GabrielleEaston/space/README.md

 Search option to look up the images and short descriptions of the planets Make the web app responsive and fancy looking.
 #Post-MVP Goals:
-Making it more interactive: like a story-telling.
-Introducing a character who lives in Space.
-He is super interested in learning about life on Earth.
-But first he is showing the places he grew up.
+Making it more interactive: adding toggle navbar menu.
 Adding information about Asteroids near Earth and Life on Mars(weather and images);
-Adding smooth transitions between sections.
-Creating an illusion of moving stars;
-possibly using robohash images for logo https://robohash.org/
+Clicking on images opens it in a new window or modal